reinhardt021/reinhardt021.github.io/x.md

 ```
 🌀 MANTRAS
 - ENJOY the STRUGGLE
+- AMOR FATI: Love of Fate whatever that may be.
+The Obstacle is the way
 - Every situation is what you make of it.
   So make the most of it.
 - Start wherever you are right now &